hector6298/predictive_maintenance/README.md

 The design diagrams and documentation are also available on the wiki (work is still in progress).

-## Preliminaries
+## Preliminary steps

 This repository was built in a way that infrastructure is created for you using and apache airflow DAG.
 However there are some manual steps that are currently not automated.

-### Creating Azure account and installing CLI
-First you should have a Microsoft Azure Account and a valid subscription.
+First, you should have a Microsoft Azure Account and a valid subscription.
 If you don't have, click [here](https://signup.azure.com/) to sign up.
 After that, you should install the [azure cli client](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).

-### Creating a resource group
 Now, create a resource group with a name of your preference (ex: "predictive_maintenance_rg"):

 ```
 az group create -l westus2 -n predictive_maintenance_rg
 ```

-### Creating a service principal

 Using that resource group and your subscription ID, create a service principal.
 This will allow the infrastructure pipelines to log into azure without interacting with the browser.